 |The Commission for Communications Regulations (ComReg)||Consumer contracts in relation to telecommunications, electronic communications, broadcasting transmissions, premium rate services and postal sector.|

 The law on unfair terms is set out in the EU Directive on unfair terms in consumer contracts (93/13/EEC).
 In Ireland, the European Communities (Unfair Terms in Consumer Contracts) Regulations (as amended) put the EU Directive into national law.

 The aim of the law on unfair contract terms is to protect you against the abuse of power by the seller or supplier.
 It protects against one-sided standard contracts and the unfair exclusion of essential rights in contracts.

 - Contracts between one business and another business (B2B transactions) or contracts between one consumer and another consumer (C2C transactions)

 - Terms that are required or allowed by law (known as mandatory terms)

 - Core terms that set out the price or define the product or service.
-Core terms must be in clear and understandable language
+Core terms must be in clear and understandable language.

-Other contracts not covered are those relating to:
+Other contracts not covered are those covering:

 - Succession rights